 The drizzle continued, we were damp from rain and sweat, but the walk through the dripping cedar forest with neon green new growth, rain-spackled trilliums, and optic yellow violets was beautiful.
 Curiously I found myself thinking, “I love walking in the rain.”

-See maps of the route:
+Maps: See maps of the route below for more information.